Weekly Lottery rules

 Licensed by the Gambling Commission under the Gambling Act 2005.

 www.gamblingcommission.gov.uk.
 Please gamble responsibly.
-Problem gambling support: The National Gambling Helpline on 0808 802 0133 (lines open 8am to midnight) www.begambleaware.co.uk
+Problem gambling support: The National Gambling Helpline on 0808 802 0133 (lines open 24 hours a day) www.begambleaware.co.uk

 Direct Debit Guarantee